gluster/gluster-kubernetes/README.md

 # gluster-kubernetes

-## Hyper-converged GlusterFS + heketi on Kubernetes
+## GlusterFS Native Storage Service for Kubernetes

-**gluster-kubernetes** is a project to provide Kubernetes administrators a mechanism to easily deploy a hyper-converged GlusterFS cluster along with heketi onto an existing Kubernetes cluster.
+**gluster-kubernetes** is a project to provide Kubernetes administrators a mechanism to easily deploy GlusterFS as a native storage service onto an existing Kubernetes cluster.
+Here, GlusterFS is managed and orchestrated like any other app in Kubernetes.
 This is a convenient way to unlock the power of dynamically provisioned, persistent GlusterFS volumes in Kubernetes.

 ### Component Projects